Smart charting tools in Timing Solution

 This charting tool is very similar to the previous charting tool.
 The only difference is that this charting tool covers all synodic cycles, and therefore more vertical lines are shown .

 Again, this charting tool is similar to the tool discussed above, "Planetary equidistant lines".
-As for that tool, here you can set the angle increment manually.
+As for the previous tool, here you can set the angle increment manually.
 And you can use not only the same step, but different steps (like in Fibonacci sequence).
 In the example below the mouse cursor is set on the beginning of March 30, 2009, when Mercury was in the 10th degrees of Aries.

 The steps 15, 72 and 90 degrees are used.
 So vertical lines here represent Mercury at 25 degrees of Aries (10 degrees Aries + 15 degrees), Mercury at 22 degrees of Gemini (10 degrees Aries + 72 degrees) and Mercury at 10 degrees of Cancer (10 degrees Aries + 90 degrees):

-You may set the color for each line this way:
+Coloring: You may set the color for each line this way:

 You can use these colors: